 Mt Blanc is a 1.5-hour drive from Montreal so locals don’t usually stay overnight.

 But there are lots of ski-in-ski-out chalets on the mountain if you’re looking for somewhere to stay.

 If you’re an expert skier I’d recommend going to Mt Sutton in the Eastern Townships.

-I’d definitely recommend Aussies should go to the East.
-It’s different to rest of Canada.
+I’d definitely recommend visiting Eastern Canada.
+It’s different from the rest of Canada.

 The Eastern Townships has some of the most beautiful landscape you’ll ever come across.

 You could talk for a whole day about Quebec City alone.

 It has beautiful architecture and it lets off this vibe that makes you feel like you’re somewhere else.